- City Hall

-The Water Division of the Public Works Department operates and maintains the City's water supply and distribution facilities, and provides potable water to the residents and businesses of Solvang.
-The Water Division has a staff of 4 State-certified water operators.
-These 4 operators are responsible for the operation and maintenance of the entire water system.
+The Water Division of the Public Utilities Division operates and maintains the City's water supply and distribution facilities and provides potable water to the residents and businesses of Solvang.
+The Water Division has a staff of 5 State-certified Water Operators.
+These 5 operators are responsible for the operation and maintenance of the entire water system.

-The water supply and distribution facilities operated and maintained by the Water Division include 3 water storage tanks/reservoirs, 5 production water wells, 2 pump stations, chlorination and ammonia facilities, a hydro-pneumatic tank, and over 20 miles of waterline throughout the City of Solvang.
-The Water Division is also responsible for reading all of the water meters on a monthly basis.
+The water supply and distribution facilities operated and maintained by the Water Division include 3 water storage tanks/reservoirs, 6 production water wells, 3 pump stations, chlorination and ammonia facilities, a hydro-pneumatic tank, and over 41 miles of waterline throughout the City of Solvang.
+The Water Division is also responsible for collecting reads of all the water meters on a monthly basis.

 Why is my water pressure low?